SHOCKER! I Had CAUGHT Ram Rahim Singh Having SEX With Daughter Honeypreet, Claims Son-in-law Vishwas

 Later, Things Turned Sour Between Ram Rahim & Vishwas

-"But soon Gupta fell out with his father-in-law, and in 2011 approached the Punjab and Haryana HC to seek the custody of his wife from the Dera chief."
+"But soon Gupta's equation with his father-in-law turned sour, and in 2011, he approached the Punjab and Haryana HC to seek the custody of his wife from the Dera chief."

-Vishwas Claims That Ram Rahim & Manpreet Had A Sexual Relation
+Vishwas Claimed That Ram Rahim & Honeypreet Had A Sexual Relation

-In 2011, Vishwas has filed a petition in the High Court in which he had claimed that the Dera chief Ram Rahim Singh had an alleged sexual relation with his wife Honeypreet.
+In 2011, Vishwas had filed a petition in the High Court in which he had claimed that the Dera chief Ram Rahim Singh had an alleged sexual relation with his wife Honeypreet.

 This Is Shocking & Shameful, As Well!

-A web-portal Jansatta, was quoted as saying, "Vishwas Gupta told India TV in 2011 that in May 2011, when he went to Baba's cave in the diner, he saw his life changed.
-Faith told that the door to Baba's room was accidentally open.
-When he winked inside, he saw that Baba was in an objectionable condition with his wife and his daughter-in-law, Honeypreet."
-[Sic]
+A web-portal Jansatta, was quoted as saying, "Vishwas Gupta told India TV in 2011 that in May 2011, when he went to Baba's cave, he saw his life changed.
+He told that the door to Baba's room was accidentally open.
+When he went inside, he saw Baba, in an objectionable condition with his wife, Honeypreet."

-Dera Chief Kept Him Away From His Wife
+Dera Chief Kept Vishwas Away From His Wife?

-According to Vishwas Gupta, Baba Gurmeet Ram Rahim kept him away from his wife, despite getting him married to her.
+According to Vishwas Gupta, Baba Gurmeet Ram Rahim also kept him away from his wife, Honeypreet, despite getting him married to her.

 Vishwas' Wife Used To Stay In Baba's Room

-"When I went to Baba in the hotel, I was sent to the next room, while my wife used to live with Baba at night."
+"When I went to meet Baba in the hotel, I was sent to the next room, while my wife used to live with Baba at night."

 Recently, She Was Spotted With Ram Rahim Singh

-Recently, Honeypreet aka Priyanka, caught media attention when she accompanied Ram Rahim Singh to the CBI court on Friday.
+Recently, Honeypreet aka Priyanka, grabbed media attention when she accompanied Ram Rahim Singh to the CBI court on Friday.

 Here's How Dera's Website Introduces Her..

-Hindustan Times quoted as saying, "Insiders say she became his shadow in the past few years.
-The Dera's website on her introduces her as a prodigy of sorts who learnt editing, direction and acting without any training."
+Hindustan Times quoted as saying, "Insiders say she became Ram Rahim Singh's shadow in the past few years.
+The Dera's website introduces her as a prodigy of sorts, who learnt editing, direction and acting without any training."

+ALSO READ: How SRK IGNORED Priyanka At The Ambani Bash Is Just Shocking!